imagine-space/TOMLWORKCV/README.md

 #### Projects

 - I worked on a payment integration project with automated payment provider Banked.
-This allowed users to pay through automated bank transfer which is more convenient than using a card through stripe or a manual bank transfer.
+This allowed users to pay through automated bank transfer which is more convenient than using a card or a manual bank transfer.
 - I maintained and built software to handle client money and asset operations.
 These involved some of the most exciting startups and venture capital institutions in Europe.
 We handled mergers, acquisitions and floatations.
 - I built a first of its kind drawdowns investment product for venture capital fund Atomico.
 Allowing retail investors to invest in venture capital funds through the Seedrs platform.
 The investment process was split into multiple tranches where automated payments were collected and processed from users and assets distributed.
 The complexity here was investigating how a large financial monolithic application could handle a new investment process.
 - I was promoted to the lead of the FCA UK regulation team.
 We were tasked with updating the Seedrs platform to satisfy FCA regulations by a fixed deadline.
 Both our deadlines were acheived and we successfully passed an external regulatory audit.
 The project involved managing and motivating a team whilst translating specifications from stakeholders in compliance to technical solutions.